PatrickOgilvie/honertia/README.md

 If you're using PlanetScale with Hyperdrive, the "connection" you create per request is lightweight - it's just a client pointing at Hyperdrive's persistent connection pool.

+## Acknowledgements

+- Inertia.js by Jonathan Reinink and its contributors
+- Laravel by Taylor Otwell and the Laravel community

+🐐

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.